LES T.

 CHRISTINA G.

-Christina graduated in April of 2020 from McGill University with a degree in Political Science and Sociology.
-Her interests in school also extended to Gender Studies and Communications.
-In September of 2021 Christina will begin a Master’s Program focusing on International Economics and Policy.
-While at McGill, Christina tutored on behalf of the Sociology department, preparing students for upcoming exams and assignments.
+While completing her undergraduate studies at McGill, Christina tutored on behalf of the Sociology department, preparing students for upcoming exams and assignments.
 As well, Christina volunteered at the essay writing center, where she edited and assisted students with papers.

-Christina’s passionate about literacy and believes that skills in reading and writing are fundamental to success in any subject.
+Christina is passionate about literacy and believes that skills in reading and writing are fundamental to success in any subject.
 She has worked extensively with students with developmental and processing problems, working to help the students overcome difficulties and obstacles.
-She is trained in SAT and SSAT prep and has experience teaching and preparing students to successfully write the exam.
+She is trained and very experienced in SAT and SSAT preparation as well as assisting students with writing personal statements of excellence.
+She teaches students studying skills, test-taking strategies, and how to overcome test-related anxiety.
+As well, Christina specializes in preparing students to transition from public to private schools.
+Her preparation is exhaustive, including test-taking prep, interview prep for the student, and interview prep for the parents.